domRiddle/ASF/Commands.md

 `!password <BOT>`                 | Prints encrypted password of given bot instance (in use with ```PasswordFormat```) `!pause`                          | Temporarily pauses automatic farming of current bot instance.
 Farming will be automatically resumed on the next playing event, or bot disconnect.
 You can ```!resume``` farming to unpause it.
 `!pause <BOT>`                    | Temporarily pauses automatic farming of given bot instance.
 Farming will be automatically resumed on the next playing event, or bot disconnect.
 You can ```!resume``` farming to unpause it.
 `!pause^`                         | Permanently pauses automatic farming of current bot instance.
 ASF will not attempt to farm current account in this session, unless you manually ```!resume``` it, or restart the process.
+Also called sticky pause.
 `!pause^ <BOT>`                   | Permanently pauses automatic farming of given bot instance.
 ASF will not attempt to farm current account in this session, unless you manually ```!resume``` it, or restart the process.
+Also called sticky pause.
 `!play <appID1,appID2,...>`       | Switches to manual farming - launches given ```appIDs``` on current bot instance.
 Use ```!resume``` for returning to automatic farming | ```!play 440,570```, ```!play 570```
 `!play <BOT> <appID1,appID2,...>` | Switches to manual farming - launches given ```appIDs``` on given bot instance.
 Use ```!resume``` for returning to automatic farming
 `!redeem <key1,key2,...>`         | Redeems given ```cd-keys``` on current bot instance